gloriajs/gloriajs.github.io/pages/commands.md

 ---
 title: Commands
-description: ""
-type: page
+description: "List of available gloria cli commands"
-layout: ""
+layout: documentation
 category: documentation
-url: documentation/commands
+permalink: documentation/commands
 ---

 # Usage

 After installing gloria, several commands are now available for you to interact with your page, create new content, build and distribute easier!

 You can find information about the commands and options here.